Madison County Historical Sister Societies

 Alexandria-Monroe Township Historical Museum

 The museum is located at 313 North Harrison Street, Alexandria, Indiana.
-Public hours are on Thursdays, 1 p.m. to 5 p.m., March through December.
+Public hours are on Thursdays, 1 p.m. to 5 p.m., and Saturdays, 10 a.m. to 1 p.m., April through December.
+Special group visits can be made for other times.
 The Society meets monthly on the second Monday at 6 p.m.
-For more information, please contact Larry Maple, President, at 724-3508.
+For more information, please contact Larry Maple, President, at 724-3508 or Jeff Bryan at 724-3144.
 Email: lmaple@ att.net

 Elwood Pipe Creek Genealogy Society

 We hold monthly meetings on the third Saturday of each month at 10:30 a.m. in the meeting room of the Elwood Public Library, 1600 Main Street, Elwood, Indiana.
 Guest speakers and/or members present special programs at the meetings.
 For more information, please contact President, Nancy Sumner.
 Email: email@example.com